openstack/magnum/specs/containers-service.rst

   resources on the host, including contents of other containers.
 * Output of processes may be persisted by the containers service in order to allow asynchronous collection of exit status, and terminal output.
 Such content may include sensitive information.
-Features may be added to mitgate the risk of this data being replicated in log messages, including errors.
+Features may be added to mitigate the risk of this data being replicated in log messages, including errors.
 * Creating containers usually requires root access.
 This means that the Agent may need to be run with special privileges, or be given a method to